UI Undergraduate Admission: How to secure admission into University of Ibadan

 My advice to students intending to study psychology is that they should make sure they have good WASSCE result and UTME scores(preferably 240 and above) for them to have a better chance.

-Admission into the University of Ibadan is purely on MERIT and ELDS (Educationally Less Developed State).
-If you have a good result in your WASSCE, UTME and Cambridge ‘A LEVEL’ for the direct entry students, you will definitely be offered an admission.
+University of Ibadan undergraduate admission is purely on MERIT and ELDS (Educationally Less Developed State).
+If you have a good result in your WASSCE, UTME and Cambridge ‘A LEVEL’ for the UTME and DE students, you will definitely be offered an admission.
 Moreover, UI do put into consideration candidates that come from ELDS and their UI cut off mark is always a little bit lower than those on merit.

 University of Ibadan admission portal for undergraduates